banzaicloud/koperator-docs/content/docs/ssl.md

 weight: 300
 ---

-The {{< kafka-operator >}} makes securing your Apache Kafka cluster with SSL simple.
+The Koperator makes securing your Apache Kafka cluster with SSL simple.

 ## Enable SSL encryption in Apache Kafka {#enable-ssl}

 To create an Apache Kafka cluster which has listener(s) with SSL encryption enabled, you must enable SSL encryption and configure the secrets in the **listenersConfig** section of your **KafkaCluster** Custom Resource.
 You can either provide your own CA certificate and the corresponding private key, or let the operator to create them for you from your cluster configuration.
-Using **sslSecrets**, {{< kafka-operator >}} generates client and server certificates signed using CA. The server certificate is shared across listeners.
-The client certificate is used by the {{< kafka-operator >}}, Cruise Control, and Cruise Control Metrics Reporter to communicate Kafka brokers using listener with SSL enabled.
+Using **sslSecrets**, Koperator generates client and server certificates signed using CA. The server certificate is shared across listeners.
+The client certificate is used by the Koperator, Cruise Control, and Cruise Control Metrics Reporter to communicate Kafka brokers using listener with SSL enabled.

-Providing custom certificates per listener is supported from {{< kafka-operator >}} version 0.21.0+.
-Having configurations where certain external listeners use user provided certificates while others rely on the auto-generated ones provided by {{< kafka-operator >}} are also supported.
+Providing custom certificates per listener is supported from Koperator version 0.21.0+.
+Having configurations where certain external listeners use user provided certificates while others rely on the auto-generated ones provided by Koperator are also supported.
 See details below.

 ## Using auto-generated certificates (**ssLSecrets**)

-{{< include-headless "warning-listener-protocol.md" "supertubes/kafka-operator" >}}
+{{< include-headless "warning-listener-protocol.md" >}}

 The following example enables SSL and automatically generates the certificates: